About

 The philosophy behind

-CPATS meetings and get-togethers is to replicate
+CPATS meetings and get-togethers was and still is to replicate

-this "way of living"
+this way of living

 among the lay faithful of Christ who have been called